arbitrary-berry/python-p3-mock-challenge-national-parks/README.md

 #### NationalPark

 - `NationalPark trips(self)`
-  - Returns a list of all trips planned for this national park
-  - The list of trips must contain type `trip`
+ X- Returns a list of all trips planned for this national park X- The list of trips must contain type `trip`
 - `NationalPark visitors(self)`
   - Returns a **unique** list of all visitors a national park has recieved
   - The list of visitors must contain type `Visitor`